NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 ```
 ssh tofino1a-ae
 ```
-Once you have logged into the tofino1a successfully, connect to the tmux session `bfrt` to access the bfrt_python CLI for the LinkGuardian sender switch.
+Once you have logged into tofino1a successfully, connect to the tmux session `bfrt` to access the bfrt_python CLI for the LinkGuardian sender switch.
 ```
 tmux a -t bfrt